-- The ignition is in ACC/ ACCESSORY or ON/RUN, or Retained Accessory Power (RAP). - Press and hold the power window switch until the window is fully open.
+- With the ignition in ON/RUN or ACC/ACCESSORY, or in Retained Accessory Power (RAP), close all doors. - Press and hold the power window switch until the window is fully open.

 - 3. Pull the power window switch up until the window is fully closed. - Continue holding the switch up for approximately two seconds after the window is completely closed.